 5 Statistical Inference and Hypothesis Testing

-Statistical inference uses sample data to make conclusions about a larger population, enabling us to move beyond simple descriptions and toward informed, evidence-based decisions.
-In this chapter, we explore how inference helps answer questions such as: What proportion of customers are likely to churn? and How many service calls do churners typically make?
+Statistical inference uses information from a sample to draw conclusions about a broader population.
+It enables analysts to move beyond the descriptive summaries of exploratory data analysis and toward evidence-based decision-making.
+In practice, inference helps answer questions such as: What proportion of customers are likely to churn? and Do churners make more service contacts on average than non-churners?

 What This Chapter Covers